 This course is about strategically interdependent decisions.
-In such situations, the outcome of your actions depends also on the actions of others.
+In such situations, the outcome of your actions depends also Description on the actions of others.
 When making your choice, you have to consider the choices of others, who in turn are considering what you will be choosing.
 Game Theory offers several concepts and insights for understanding such situations, and for making better strategic choices.
 This course will introduce and develop some basic ideas from game theory, using illustrations, applications, and cases drawn from business, economics, politics, and sports.
 Some interactive games will be played in class.

-Prerequisite

-Econ 1.
+Prerequisite Econ 0100.
 There will be little formal theory, so some high school algebra is the only math required.
-However, general numeracy (facility interpreting and doing numerical graphs, tables, and arithmetic calculations) is very important.
+However, general numeracy elective.

+(facility interpreting and doing numerical graphs, tables, and arithmetic calculations) is very important.

-NOTE: This course will be accepted by the Economics Department to be counted toward a Minor in Economics or as an Economics elective.
+NOTE: This course will be accepted by the Economics Department to be counted toward a Minor in Economics or as an Economics

-Textbook

-Dixit, A., S. Skeath and D.H.
-Reiley, Games of Strategy, Norton, 4th edition, 2014.
+Textbook Dixit, A., S. Skeath and D. McAdams, Games of Strategy, Norton, 5th edition, 2020.

 The textbook is available in the Penn bookstore.
-You may also purchase the ebook version (which works on all mobile devices including tablets and smart phones) for \$55 directly at https://digital.wwnorton.com/gamesofstrategy4.
+You may also purchase the ebook version (which works on all mobile devices including tablets and smart phones) directly at https://digital.wwnorton.com/gamesofstrategy5.
+Older versions (authors were then Dixit, Skeath, a substitute for attending and participating in class.
+Use of laptops is not allowed during lectures.